qo-eth/TorchGPE/README.md

 pip install git+https://github.com/qo-eth/TorchGPE.git
 ```

 Or, if you already downloaded the repository, run
 ```shell
 pip install .
 ```
+from the locally cloned directory.

 ## Documentation

+Full documentation for this repository is available [here](https://qo-eth.github.io/TorchGPE/).

 ## Credits

-The code was created within the [Quantum Optics](https://www.quantumoptics.ethz.ch/) research group at ETH Zurich
+The code was created within the [Quantum Optics](https://www.quantumoptics.ethz.ch/) research group at ETH Zurich.